 The repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
+Bullying can be physical, verbal or psychological.
 It can happen face to face or online.

-(Anti-Bullying Alliance definition of bullying, Nov 2022)
+(Anti-Bullying Alliance definition of bullying, Nov 2023)